Cabinet of Uganda

 There are 30 Cabinet ministers and 50 Ministers of State in the Cabinet of Uganda (2021 to 2026).
-The number of state ministers reduced by one in September 2024 after the death of Hon.
-Sarah Mateke who was the state minister for defence.
+The number of state ministers reduced by one in September 2024 after the death of Sarah Mateke who was the state minister for defence.

 According to Section 111 of the 1995 Constitution of Uganda, as amended in 2005, "There shall be a Cabinet which shall consist of the President, the Vice President, the Prime Minister and such number of Ministers as may appear to the President to be reasonably necessary for the efficient running of the State."
 Ministers are responsible before the Parliament, which can attempt to force their resignation by passing a motion of censure.
 However, the motion does nothing by itself since the President has the final say about it.
-If the president does not fire the minister, he/she continues to be a minister, as is the case with Hon.
-Persis Namuganza, who was censured by the 11th Parliament in January 2023 for misconduct but continued to hold office as state minister for housing and even returned after the cabinet reshuffle in March 2024.
+If the president does not fire the minister, he/she continues to be a minister, as is the case with Persis Namuganza, who was censured by the 11th Parliament in January 2023 for misconduct but continued to hold office as state minister for housing and even returned after the cabinet reshuffle in March 2024.

 Cabinet ministers

-Below is a list of members of the Ugandan cabinet as of 9 June 2021.
+Below is a list of members of the Ugandan cabinet as from 2026-2031.